Welcome to Illinois! Here are 10 quick...and essential...steps to help you get started in graduate school.

 4. Submit Official Copies of Your Transcripts & Other Academic Credentials

 Remember to bring (or send) an official copy of your transcripts and any other academic credentials.
-For a complete list of the academic credentials (transcripts, certificate of degrees, translations) you need to submit, please view your Official Notice of Admission Letter.
-These credentials can be mailed to us, or you can drop them off in person to Graduate College Admissoins, Registration and Enrollment Services located in Coble Hall - Room 110, 801 South Wright Street, Champaign, Illinois, 61820.
+For a complete list of the academic credentials (transcripts, certificate of degrees, translations) you need to submit, please view your Official Notice of Admissions Letter.
+These credentials can be mailed to us, or you can drop them off in person to Graduate College Admissions, Registration and Enrollment Services located in Coble Hall - Room 110, 801 South Wright Street, Champaign, Illinois, 61820.

 5. Understand Healthcare & Immunization Requirements

 The McKinley Health Center is conveniently located on campus and provides routine and preventative care, health counseling, immunization, and more.
-Students may use McKinley Health Center even if they have opted out of the University Student Health Insurance plan.
+Students may use the McKinley Health Center even if they have opted out of the University Student Health Insurance plan.

 6. Get Your i-card